If you are looking for an article written by a legendary copywriter, then I’m not your guy.

 For example, let’s say that you own a karate school and you’re selling self-defense training.

-You can teach people to walk in bad neighborhoods with the confidence of a trained bodyguard.
+You can teach people to walk in dangerous neighborhoods with the confidence of a trained bodyguard.

 You also need to persuade your prospect that he will be able to fight with an attacker using his bare hands.